pawelgrzybek/pawelgrzybek.com/content/posts/2024-08-19-whats-new-in-ecmascript-2024/index.md

 ## Well-Formed Unicode Strings by Guy Bedford, Bradley Farias, Michael Ficarra

-Strings in JavaScript are represented as a sequence of UTF-16 code points.
+Strings in JavaScript are represented by a sequence of UTF-16 code points.
 The 16 in the name represents the number of bits available to store the code point, which offers 65536 possible combinations (2<sup>16</sup>).
 This amount is sufficient to store characters of Latin, Greek, Cyrillic and East Asian alphabets but not enough to store things like Chinese, Japanese, and Korean ideographs or emojis.
 Additional characters are stored in pairs of 16-bit code units, known as surrogate pairs.

 ```js
 'a'.length